 - If your system is Negative earth connect the black wire to earth (frame ground) and red wire is output to the positive battery terminal.

 Be sure of your battery polarity!
 Other wise you will damage the regulator.
 On the regulator box Red is always Positive and Black is always Negative.
+Note the finned case is insulated from the wiring and not going to determine polarity.
+The wiring color codes are all that need your attention.

 9. Now that you have verified everything is connected properly, reconnect the battery ground wire.